Pangong Tso Panorama

 Rivers and rivulets run through the Nubra Valley carrying fertile alluvial soil, making the valley an oasis of green in the desert landscape of Ladakh.

-After our long drive, in the company of a Gujarati family of four, we checked into our tent camp in Hunder in the Nubra Valley.
-I took a nap till dinner, while my child had fun playing with the family that had accompanied us.
+After our long drive, in the company of a family of four, we checked into our tent camp in Hunder in the Nubra Valley.
+I took a nap while my child had fun playing with the family accompanying us.

 Sightseeing In Nubra Valley